ejaku/grgen/doc/README.txt

 For further information refer to the "GrGen.NET User Manual" available at http://www.grgen.net.

-If you find any bugs or have a suggestion, please email:
+If you find any bugs or have a suggestion, please send an email to:
     grgen@ipd.info.uni-karlsruhe.de